 You should then request to go before an immigration judge as soon as possible.
 If you can get before a judge, you can once again make your citizenship status known to the court.
 This will allow you to get the process moving forward so that action can be taken.

 Throughout your time in detention, you should request access to your attorney.
 If you go before a judge, and deportation or removal proceedings are initiated, you need to be represented by an experienced attorney.
 Your lawyer will be able to take action to obtain the documentation necessary to prove your citizenship before the court.
 Then, your attorney will be able to advise you on what steps to take next to get justice in your case.

 Our Firm Supports Immigrants in L.S.

 At the Goldstein Immigration Lawyers, we are proud to support immigrants, both documented and undocumented.
-If you or a family member needs immigration law advice, please contact our immigration lawyer in Los Angeless today at (213) 262-2000 or reach out to us through our website.
+If you or a family member needs immigration law advice, please contact our immigration lawyer in Los Angeles today.
 From our office in Los Angeles, we offer immigration help to clients throughout the region, including in Carson, Long Beach and Lakewood.